rickkas7/SleepHelper/README.md

 ```
 In loop(), always call the loop method:

+There are descriptions of additional examples at the end of this page.

 ## Design

 The library is intended to be completely configurable and extendable without modifying the core library itself.